 An Overview of the Medicare Part D Prescription Drug Benefit

-In 2019, 901 PDPs will be offered across the 34 PDP regions nationwide (excluding the territories).
-This represents an increase of 119 PDPs from 2018 and the second year in a row with an increase, after three years of plan reductions (Figure 1).
+In 2020, 948 PDPs will be offered across the 34 PDP regions nationwide (excluding the territories).
+This represents an increase of 47 PDPs from 2019 (a 5% increase) and the third year in a row with more stand-alone PDPs, after three years of plan reductions (Figure 1).

-The relatively large increase in the number of PDPs is likely due to the recent elimination by CMS of the “meaningful difference” requirement for enhanced benefit PDPs offered by the same organization in the same region.
+The relatively large increase in the number of PDPs since 2018 is likely due to the elimination by CMS of the “meaningful difference” requirement for enhanced benefit PDPs offered by the same organization in the same region.
 Plans with enhanced benefits can offer a lower deductible, reduced cost sharing, and/or a higher initial coverage limit.
 Previously, PDP sponsors were required to demonstrate that their enhanced PDPs were meaningfully different in terms of enrollee out-of-pocket costs in order to ensure that plan offerings were more distinct.
-Between 2018 and 2019, the number of enhanced PDPs will increase from 421 to 553, largely due to this policy change.
+Between 2018 and 2020, the number of enhanced PDPs has increased from 421 to 566, largely due to this policy change.

 Beneficiaries with low incomes and modest assets are eligible for assistance with Part D plan premiums and cost sharing.
-Through the Part D Low-Income Subsidy (LIS) program, additional premium and cost-sharing assistance is available for Part D enrollees with low incomes (less than 150% of poverty, or $18,210 for individuals/$24,690 for married couples in 2018) and modest assets (less than $14,100 for individuals/$28,150 for couples in 2018).
+Through the Part D Low-Income Subsidy (LIS) program, additional premium and cost-sharing assistance is available for Part D enrollees with low incomes (less than 150% of poverty, or $18,735 for individuals/$25,365 for married couples in 2019) and modest assets (less than $14,390 for individuals/$28,720 for couples in 2019).

-In 2019, 215 plans will be available for enrollment of LIS beneficiaries for no premium, one less than in 2018, and the lowest number of benchmark plans available since the start of the Part D program in 2006 (Figure 2).
-Just under one-fourth of PDPs in 2019 (24%) are benchmark plans.
+In 2020, 244 plans will be available for enrollment of LIS beneficiaries for no premium, 29 more than in 2019 (a 13% increase), and the first year with a relatively substantial increase in the number of benchmark plans since 2017 (Figure 2).
+Just over one-fourth of PDPs in 2020 (26%) are benchmark plans.

-All LIS enrollees can select any plan offered in their area, but if they enroll in a non-benchmark plan, they must pay some portion of their chosen plan’s monthly premium.
+All LIS enrollees can select any plan offered in their area, but if they are enrolled in a non-benchmark plan, they may be required to pay some portion of their plan’s monthly premium.
 Some enrollees have fewer benchmark plan options than others, since benchmark plan availability varies at the Part D region level.
-The number of premium-free PDPs in 2019 ranging from a low of 2 plans in Florida to 10 plans in Arizona (see map).
+The number of premium-free PDPs in 2020 ranges from a low of 2 plans in Ohio to 12 plans in Arizona (see map).

-The standard benefit amounts are indexed to change annually based on the rate of Part D per capita spending growth, and, with the exception of 2014, have increased each year since 2006 (Figure 4).
+The Part D defined standard benefit has several phases where cost sharing for enrollees varies, including a deductible, an initial coverage phase, a coverage gap phase, and catastrophic coverage.
+The standard benefit amounts are indexed to change annually based on the rate of Part D per capita spending growth, and, with the exception of 2014, have increased each year since 2006 (Figure 3).

 Part D and Low-Income Subsidy Enrollment